Tahoe

 Little Snitch6.3 A new version of Little Snitch is required for Tahoe.
 Security

 Brother HL-4150CDN driver Brother does not support this printer, according to their website.
 Support stopped at 10.15.x Catalina.
 Apple no longer maintains https://support.apple.com/en-us/HT201465 .
-I have this printer -- will it work using the CUPS driver??.
+I have this printer and it still seems to work.
 Printer driver

 Brother HL-5450DN driver Brother does not support this printer, according to their website.
 See above.
 I have this printer -- will it work using the CUPS driver??.
 Printer driver